Contents

 Based on the fact that a tuple can contain multiple elements in it, you can sort this list of tuples based on some ith element of all the tuples.

-- Use inbuilt list.sort() method.
+• Use inbuilt list.sort() method.

-- Use bubble sort()
+• Use bubble sort()

 You can use any sorting() algorithm.
 The process should be same as that of using bubble sort given in this tutorial.

-Example 1: Sort List of Tuples using list.sort()
+1. Sort list of tuples using list.sort()

 Python Program

-#sort by second element of tuple
+# Sort by second element of tuples

-list_students.sort(key = lambda x: x[1]) #index 1 means second element
+mylist.sort(key = lambda x: x[1]) #index 1 means second element

-Run Output
+Output

-[('Saranya', 84), ('Sree', 86), ('Joy', 88), ('Ritha', 89), ('Surya', 92)]
+[('apple', 84), ('mango', 86), ('cherry', 88), ('lichi', 89), ('banana', 92)]

 The list of tuples is ordered in the increasing order of the second element in the tuples.
 You may change the order from increasing to decreasing by passing True for reverse parameter of sort() method.
-Or you can also use list.reverse() on the ascending ordered list.
+Or you can use list.reverse() on the ascending ordered list.

 In the following example, we will sort the list of tuple in the descending order, using reverse parameter.